 The findings are shown in Figure 14.
-Infant school pupils report the lowest levels, followed by primary, with secondary and especially other school pupils reporting higher levels.
+Primary school pupils report the lowest levels, followed by secondary and other schools, with infant school pupils reporting higher levels.

 Figure 14 Prevalence of frequently bullying others by school type

 School type and levels of cyber victimisation and cyberbullying experiences